Farama-Foundation/PettingZoo/docs/dev_docs.md

 ### Performance benchmark test

 To make sure we do not have performance regressions, we have the performance benchmark test.
 This test simply prints out the number of steps and cycles that the environment takes in 5 seconds.
-This test needs manual inspection to use:
+This test requires manual inspection of its outputs:

 ```
 from pettingzoo.test import performance_benchmark